 Dragons' Den 2019 is back on BBC Two tonight: Meet the dragons and latest contestants below.

-Dragons’ Den opens the doors once more tonight with its new series with five Dragons: Serial investor Deborah Meaden, technology titan Peter Jones, fashion retail tycoon Touker Suleyman, supplement supremo Tej Lalvani and cashpoint queen Jenny Campbell.
+Dragons’ Den opens the doors once more tonight with its new series with five Dragons: Serial investor Deborah Meaden, technology titan Peter Jones, fashion retail tycoon Touker Suleyman, supplement supremo Tej Lalvani and new Dragon, Sara Davies.

 Dragons' Den spoilers

-In tonight's episode at 8PM on BBC Two, the Dragons are one more the look out for more investment opportunities.
+In tonight's episode at 8PM on BBC Two, the Dragons are once more the look out for more investment opportunities.

-Deborah Meaden, Peter Jones, Touker Suleyman, Tej Lalvani and Jenny Campbell return as Dragons ready to pounce on profit-making ideas.
+Deborah Meaden, Peter Jones, Touker Suleyman, Tej Lalvani and Sara Davies return as Dragons ready to pounce on profit-making ideas.

 Host Evan Davis will guide the latest business hopefuls through the process.